roscoestar/roscoestar.github.io/_posts/2019-09-08-spec-evo-mh.markdown

 Jaggi, Baggi, and Wroggi are obviously closely related, maybe as a parallel to the real-life Megaraptorans, a clade that we still don’t really know where it belongs.
 An argument could be made that Wroggi is actually an amphibian that convergently evolved a theropod-like body plan, since it looks slimy and seems to be able to produce toxins, which no birds (and probably no maniraptorans) are known to be able to do.
 However, some real-life birds feed on toxic substances and then “sequester” the poison in their skin, such as the pitohui and the little shrikethrush, so maybe Wroggi does this too.
 Wroggi also has a scaly underside, indicating that maybe the scales on its back are just too small to see or render.

-The ‘dromes are clearly analogues to real-world Dromaeosaurs, since they share both part of their name and the “killing claw” on each foot.
+The ‘dromes are clearly analogues to real-world dromaeosaurs, since they share both part of their name and the “killing claw” on each foot.
 Fun fact, “drome” means “runner” in Greek.
 So Velocidrome means “swift runner”.
 One of the few monsters that has a name that could actually belong to a dinosaur or something!

 Similarly to Wroggi, a case could be made that Iodrome is an amphibian because it appears slimy and spits poison--but this is a much worse case, given that Iodrome lives in the Volcano, where if it were an amphibian, its **anamniotic** eggs would dry out and die.
 Plus, the Monster List calls it a Bird Wyvern, so we’ll go with that here.

 The last group we have to cover is the paravians.
 Gypceros (another apparently poisonous maniraptoran) supports its wing with three fingers, with the thumbclaw free; one finger appears to have been lost or reduced.
 It also still has teeth in its beak, leading me to place it at the basal-most position among the paravians.
 Qurupeco and Bazelgeuse have lost all but two of their fingers, and also have teeth in their beaks.

 Yian Kut-Ku and Yian Garuga have very confusing wings, which appear to be supported by one elongated finger and a bunch of non-finger “styliform” bones.
-These aren’t unheard of in the real world, as evidenced by the unusual paravian dinosaur Yi:
+These aren’t unheard of in the real world, as evidenced by the unusual paravian dinosaur *Yi*:

 ![yi-qi](/assets/yi-qi.jpg)